mariferreira00/mariferreira00/README.md

 - ❓  Ask me about Python, C#

 - ⚡ Fun fact : All the women in my family have Maria in their name ...
-So to differentiate I received some lovely nicknames from family and friends, they range from Mari until Ma (the latter I particularly like a lot! haha)
+So to differentiate I received some lovely nicknames from family and friends, they range from "Mari" until "Ma" (the latter I particularly like a lot! haha)

 <br/>